Meta-Analysis of a Complete Micro-PK Database from the LMU Lab

 funnel(res)

 In this analysis all Micro-Pk studies of the LMU Micro-Pk Lab are included that hypothesize the absence of an effect.
 In studies comparing experimental to control conditions, only the control conditions are included.
+To ensure comparability, all studies are tested with directional hypotheses in the same direction as the corresponding experimental conditions.

 # Select studies / conditions